 The Razer Man O War wireless headphones have a limited portability since they need to be within the range of the USB transmitter for them to work.
 They're also fairly large and do not fold into a more compact format so they would be cumbersome to carry around even if they weren't limited by range.
 On the upside, the USB transmitter is easy to carry around with a dedicated slot on the right ear cup, which makes them somewhat more portable than headphones that require a big transmitter stand like some of the other gaming or the home theater models.
 If portability is important for you, you might want to opt for an hybrid base/Bluetooth model instead, like the Turtle Beach Elite 800.

 The build quality of the Razer Man O War is average.
 It's moderately sturdy, but it is primarily made out of plastic.
 The ear cups feel dense, and the plastic used in their build quality is decently high-grade.
 Unfortunately, the headband and joints are not as durable.
 The headband is thin and somewhat hollow which keeps the overall design relatively lightweight but isn't as flexible as some of the other headphones we've tested.
 The headband will break much easier than models with a reinforced metal frame.
+If you like the Razer brand but would like something better-built, we suggest the Razer Nari Ultimate.

 These headphones are above-average stable thanks to their tight fit on most heads and their wireless design.
 They will rarely slip off your ears during casual listening or gaming sessions.
 However, their bulky design means they won't be suitable to wear for more intense physical activities.
 They're not sports headphones and aren't designed for that use case so they will fall if you use them while running or working out.